If the video you're watching includes captions and subtitles, you can find them in the Audio & Subtitles menu:

-Set captioning preferences
+Set caption and subtitle preferences

 After you make your selections, click OK to save them.
 This style is then used as the default style for captions and subtitles in each app.

-- Not all videos include caption or subtitle tracks.
+Not all videos include caption or subtitle tracks.
 Check the documentation for the video you're using to see if it includes these features.

-- Some third party websites and apps provide custom caption controls for videos.
+Some third party websites and apps provide custom caption controls for videos.
 If you don't see caption controls when viewing video from a website, check the documentation, or contact the website owner or app developer for more information.